 There’s nothing like doing yoga as a family.
-Sun Salutations are a fun and a generally easy form of yoga to practice together.
+Sun Salutations are a fun and generally easy form of yoga to practice together.
 These 12 poses are said to keep the energy channels of the body open and flowing properly, preventing a host of diseases.

 Yoga is a moving meditation, the focus is on the practice itself, breathing, and the poses.
-We have been using the sun salutations via Childhood 101 You can print out a free printable to help you and your family begin with this practice.
+We have been using sun salutations via Childhood 101 You can print out a free printable to help you and your family begin with this practice.
 Side note, make sure your children are breathing evenly during the whole practice.

 This is a great bedtime routine.
 Yoga Nidra is an ancient practice that brings your awareness to different areas of the body while lying in stillness.
 I like to put a little tweak on it for kids and have them imagine a magical golden liquid being poured into the different areas of their bodies.
 This is great for body awareness and gives their minds something to focus on.
 While it is super relaxing it also helps program themselves for positive dreams.

-Sing and Chant Together Using Mantras
+Sing and Chant Together Using Mantras in Your Meditation